 We encourage applications from students who have taken advanced courses in statistics and/or computer science and are excited about teaching.
 Students whose performance in SML 201 in Spring 2019 was excellent but who have not taken follow-up courses are encouraged to apply as well.

 A draft course syllabus is available here.

 If you are interested in taking SML 480/teaching in SML 201, please apply here.
-Applications received by November 26, 2019 will receive priority, but application will be accepted continuously.
+Applications are still open.
+Please apply as soon as possible if you are interested.